Chatswood High School

-Chatswood High School is a government-funded co-educational bi-modal partially academically selective and comprehensive secondary day school, located in Chatswood, a suburb in the Lower North Shore of Sydney, New South Wales, Australia.
-Its campus is situated on extensive grounds at Centennial Avenue on the former Carr-Horden estate and is surrounded by remnant bushland.
+Chatswood High School is a government-funded co-educational partially academically selective and comprehensive secondary day school in Chatswood, a suburb on the Lower North Shore of Sydney, New South Wales, Australia.
+The school occupies extensive grounds on Centennial Avenue, which form part of the former Carr-Horden estate and include areas of remnant bushland.

-Established in 1959, the school caters to approximately 1,500 students from Year 7 to Year 12, especially known for its multicultural diversity with its connections to sister schools in Asia.
+Established in 1959, the school has approximately 1,500 students from Year 7 to Year 12.
 In 2023, the school ranked 63rd in New South Wales for the Higher School Certificate marks.